Peer Assistant Leaders

 The goals of the Peer Assistant Leader program include:

 - Assist new students in learning about the academic and social aspects of life at Adelphi University.
+Support new Panthers throughout the New Student Orientation experience.

 - Familiarize new students with the resources that are available to them.